mickabrig7/raccoon/README.md

 # raccoon
-The open-source automotive bus analyzer
+The open-source car bus analyzer !

+A raccoon is a trash [panda](https://comma.ai/shop/products/panda), literally.